dask/dask/docs/source/futures.rst

        params = ps.get('parameters').result()
        new_params = train(params)
        ps.put('parameters', new_params)
+       print(new_params.mean())
+       # k=0: "0.5988202981316124"
+       # k=10: "0.9569236575164062"

-This example could be adapted to machine learning if desired.
+This example works, and the loss function is minimized.
+The (simple) equation above is minimize, so each :math:`p_i` converges to 1.
+If desired, this example could be adapted to machine learning with a more complex function to minimize.

 Asynchronous Operation
 ~~~~~~~~~~~~~~~~~~~~~~